ioda-net/geo-infra/docs/getting-started.rst

         export PYTHONPATH=".venv/lib/python${PYTHON_VERSION}/site-packages:/usr/lib/python3/dist-packages:$(pwd)"

-  - If you go to the portal, the QR codes and short link should work as expected:
+  - If you go to the portal, the QR codes, short link and features identification should work as expected.
+Search will be enable in the next section.

   .. figure:: /_static/img/getting-started/api-is-working.png
     :alt: Portal page with QR code and short link